 \subsection{Source-Side \& Target-Side Experiments}

-Eventually, we tried to combine modeling the source and the target side.
+Eventually, we experimented with modeling the context both on the source and on the target side.
 Line 8 in Table~\ref{table:results} shows the evaluation results when we use co-reference resolution both on the source and on the target side.
-We can see that this yields better overall MAP score of 0.487, compared to using source-side (MAP of 0.479; line 3) or target-side only (MAP of 0.443; line 6).
-Moreover, co-reference resolution on both the source and target improves \cleanhard~and \partof~pairs (compared to using co-reference on one side only) as they require better local and global context, respectively.
+We can see that this yields a higher overall MAP score of 0.487, compared to using source-side (MAP of 0.479; line 3) or target-side context only (MAP of 0.443; line 6).
+Moreover, co-reference resolution on both sides helps for \cleanhard~and \partof (compared to using co-reference on one side only) as they require better local and global context, respectively.

 We further tried putting it all together, and the result is shown in line 9.\footnote{Note that in this result we did not use target-side co-reference, as adding it yielded somewhat worse results.
-It seems to interact badly with Transformer-XH, which can also be seen by comparing lines 5 and 7.} While this yielded better results for \emph{clean}, it was slightly worse compared to the source-side context modeling combination, in line 4.
-This is probably due to source-side context models being generally stronger than target-side ones (compare lines 2--3 to lines 5--6).
+It seems to interact badly with Transformer-XH, which can also be seen by comparing lines 5 and 7.} While this yielded better results for \emph{clean}, it was slightly worse compared to the source-side context modeling combination in line 4.
+This is probably due to the source-side context models being generally stronger than the target-side ones (compare lines 2--3 to lines 5--6).

 We can conclude that modeling the context on the source side is much more important than on the target side.
 This is expected for political debates, which are conversational in nature.
-In contrast, the target side is well-written journalistic article, where sentences are much more self-contained.
+In contrast, the target side is a well-written journalistic article, where sentences are much more self-contained.
 Thus, features from the source side (i.e.,~from the debate) are more useful as can be seen in Table~\ref{table:results}.